-The Operations Officer will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+The Trust's Operations Lead will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).

-The Operations Officer (through the H&S Advisor) will report these to the HSE as soon as is reasonably practicable and in any event within 10 days of the incident - except where indicated below.
+The Trust's Operations Lead (through the H&S Advisor) will report these to the HSE as soon as is reasonably practicable and in any event within 10 days of the incident - except where indicated below.
 Fatal and major injuries and dangerous occurrences will be reported without delay (i.e. by telephone) and followed up in writing within 10 days.